oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflows/wf_view_system.png

-You can deactivate or activate and clone the workflow with corresponding action buttons in the top right of the page.
+You can deactivate, activate and clone the workflow with corresponding action buttons in the top right of the page.

 Managing Custom Workflows